hyllevask/FishID/README.md

-#FishID
+# FishID
-FUnctions for generating random patterns and identification of these images.
+Functions for generating random patterns and identification of these images.